rileycleavenger/TheModernJukebox/testing/Readme.md

 Instructions to run the back-end on the raspberry pi.

+As of this build, the necessary includes are not in the bash script (although, in the future they will be) As of right now, it is necessary to run the following commands to install the necessary packages:
+- sudo apt-get install python3-pip
+- sudo pip install opencv-contrib-python
+- sudo apt-get -y install curl && curl -sL https://dtcooper.github.io/raspotify/install.sh | sh
+- pip install spotipy
+- sudo apt-get install libsfml-dev

 Open terminal, navigate to testing directory.
 Give permissions to modern_jukebox3.sh using: chmod +x modern_jukebox3.sh run modern_jukebox3.sh using: ./modern_jukebox3.sh